Official Global Travel Advisories

-Your passport must be valid for at least 6 months beyond the date you expect to leave from Thailand.
+Your passport must be valid at least 6 months beyond the date you expect to leave Thailand.
 Thai immigration is strict on the physical condition of the passport.
-If they find some defects such as an unclear bio page, a missing page or scribbles, they can consider the passport damaged and refuse entry to Thailand.
+If your passport has water stains, is ripped or has missing pages or scribbles, you might be refused entry.

 Passport for official travel

 Different entry rules may apply when travelling with a temporary passport or an emergency travel document.
 Before you leave, check with the closest diplomatic mission for your destination.

 Tourist visa: Not required for stays of up to 30 days

 Student visa: Required

 If you’re travelling to Thailand for tourism with a regular Canadian passport, you can obtain a 30-day visa upon arrival.